aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ##### 1. Getting the debugger locally

-At first user should be able to get and install `vsdbg` on their machine easily.
-For this we should provide the script for them to invoke which will effectively run the .NET Lambda runtime Docker container with mounted via bind path to get the debugger into which will invoke `curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l /vsdbg` to get and install the required debugger (specifically built for this container).
-Later SAM will mount the folder with the debugger to the target running container.
+At first, user should be able to get and install `vsdbg` on their machine easily.
+For this we should provide the script for them to invoke, which will effectively run the .NET Lambda runtime Docker container with mounted via `bind` path to get the debugger on the **host** machine.
+In this container following: `curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l /vsdbg`  should be run to get and install required debugger (specifically built for this container).
+Later SAM will mount this same folder with the debugger to the target running container.

 Instead of script we can certainly provide manual instructions of how to do the above stuff step-by-step as it is now done for golang debugger. _Feedback appreciated_.